How Does the Glass Patio Pet Door Lock?

 Important Considerations

-Because sliding door designs vary between homes, customers should always check their door hardware and confirm compatibility before purchasing.
+Because every sliding door setup is different, customers should always confirm how they plan to lock their door before purchasing.

 Helpful Tip